Curious about PT-141 side effects?

 Researchers curious about PT-141 side effects will note that this research chemical has been extensively tested and is an FDA-approved treatment for generalized hypoactive sexual desire disorder (HSDD) in premenopausal women.

 This guide will outline what PT-141 is, the main benefits it offers, and everything that researchers need to know about its side effects before conducting further experiments.
-Those considering running an experiment with PT-141 should find full details of this chemical’s main side effects and how it has been dosed in past studies.

 Disclaimer: Peptides.org contains information about products that are intended for laboratory and research use only, unless otherwise explicitly stated.
 This information, including any referenced scientific or clinical research, is made available for educational purposes only.
+Likewise, any published information relative to the dosing and administration of reference materials is made available strictly for reference and shall not be construed to encourage the self-administration or any human use of said reference materials.
 Peptides.org makes every effort to ensure that any information it shares complies with national and international standards for clinical trial information and is committed to the timely disclosure of the design and results of all interventional clinical studies for innovative treatments publicly available or that may be made available.
 However, research is not considered conclusive.
 Peptides.org makes no claims that any products referenced can cure, treat or prevent any conditions, including any conditions referenced on its website or in print materials.

 What is PT-141?

-PT-141 – better known as bremelanotide – is a melanocortin receptor agonist that was recently approved by the US FDA for the treatment of generalized hypoactive sexual desire disorder (HSDD) in premenopausal women [1].
+PT-141 – also known as bremelanotide – is a melanocortin receptor agonist that was recently approved by the US FDA for the treatment of generalized hypoactive sexual desire disorder (HSDD) in premenopausal women [1].
 It was developed by Palatin Technologies and has since been out-licensed to AMAG Pharmaceuticals Inc., which holds the exclusive North American rights to develop and commercialize bremelanotide [2].

 PT-141 is currently available in the US under the brand name “Vyleesi” as an on-demand, self-administered subcutaneous HSDD therapy [3].
 It is also available online as a research chemical and may be purchased by researchers interested in conducting experiments.